 [ed. note: On February 5th of 1961, a recently divorced, mentally exhausted Marilyn Monroe was taken by her psychiatrist, Dr. Marianne Kris, and committed to the Payne Whitney Psychiatric Clinic in New York.
-A harrowing stay in a padded cell followed, cut short after four days thanks only to an intervention by her first husband, Joe DiMaggio.
+A harrowing stay in a padded cell followed, cut short after four days thanks only to an intervention by her second husband, Joe DiMaggio.
 On March 1st, Monroe — resting at the New York Hospital — wrote the following six-page letter to her other psychiatrist, Dr. Ralph Greenson, and spoke of the ordeal.
 Sadly, a year later, Greenson found Monroe dead at her home in Los Angeles.]

 March 1, 1961

 Just now when I looked out the hospital window where the snow had covered everything suddenly everything is kind of muted a green.
 The grass, shabby evergreen bushes — though the trees give me a little hope — the desolate bare branches promising maybe there will be spring and maybe they promise hope.

 Did you see “The Misfits” yet?
 In one sequence you can perhaps see how bare and strange a tree can be for me.
 I don’t know if it comes across that way for sure on the screen — I don’t like some of the selections in the takes they used.
 As I started to write this letter about four quiet tears had fallen.
 I don’t know quite why.